Luca Sito

 Luca Sito (born 12 May 2003) is an Italian sprinter.
-He won silver medals as part of the Italian mixed 4 × 400 m relay team and in the men's 4 × 400 m relay at the 2024 European Athletics Championships in Rome.
+He won the gold medal as part of the Italian men's 4 x 400 m relay at the 2026 European Athletics Championships in Birmingham and two silver medals in the mixed 4 × 400 m relay team and the men's 4 × 400 m relay at the 2024 European Athletics Championships in Rome.

 Early life

 He was born and raised in San Felice in Segrate in the Metropolitan City of Milan, although he has family from Naples.
 He was a keen football player, and would play on the wing, before focusing on athletics in 2020.
 He later moved to San Donato Milanese, where he came under the coaching of Antonio Cecconi.